isaiahsimeone/SimsRustBot/README.md

 - rust_plus_api.py should be able to translate names to steam IDs

+drone that can spot nodes? image processor, could send a custom map marker indicating a node

 ## Need to:
 - Modify BUS to allow a caller to await a response
 - Put config and database on the BUS